Here, you'll find descriptions of specific and proprietary terms that we use on our website, and in our interfaces and APIs.

 A set of options to deliver stored files to end users and your website visitors in a fast and reliable way.
 There are options for manual and automatic delivery.
 Also, you can deliver files that were not explicitly loaded and stored, for example, the results of image processing or document conversion.

 Uploadcare CDN is a global system that delivers files to end users around the world.
 It uses other CDN providers for better coverage, speed, and reliability.
 Whenever a website visitor accesses a file or its variant, it gets copied to the closest CDN node and then it gets cached there.

-Commands that are added to the CDN image link that can transform images, convert documents, encode videos, get file info, and do other operations without any coding.
+Commands that are added to the CDN link that can transform images, convert documents, encode videos, get file info, and do other operations without any coding.

-Display your own domain in CDN links to all files stored with Uploadcare.
-By default, all file links contain
+Use your own domain for CDN links to your files stored with Uploadcare.

-A Proxy Endpoint is a link prefix that goes before the actual link to the file
+A Proxy Endpoint is a URL prefix that goes before the original link to the file

-On-the-fly image transformations such as compress, resize, crop, rotate, flip, change colors, blur, sharpen, set overlay, and many other transformations (about a hundred).
+On-the-fly image transformations such as compress, resize, crop, rotate, flip, change colors, blur, sharpen, set overlay, and many other (about a hundred).
 The transformations are applied in real time at the moment when the image is requested by the client.
-The transformed images get cached on the CDN and load even faster the next time.
+The transformed images are cached on the CDN and load even faster the next time.

 The process of video conversion, that enables your video file to be played on the web by the modern browsers, and gives it an optimal file size.
 Also, you can apply some transformations on the Video Encoding step.
 This feature is available via the REST API.
-Select an Uploadcare Plan where this feature is supported.

 The process of document conversion from one format into another.
 For example, you can convert DOC to PDF, or a PDF into a set of images.
 Document conversion can be done through the REST API.